I Am the Walrus: Reception

-The song was banned by the BBC for the use of the word "knickers" in the line "You’ve been a naughty girl, you’ve let your knickers down".
+The song was banned by the BBC for the use of the word "knickers" in the line "Boy, you've been a naughty girl, you've let your knickers down".

 Chart history

 The single achieved sales of over 50,000 copies in Australia, being eligible for the award of a Gold Disc.

+Certifications

 Interpretation

-After receiving a letter from a student at his former school, Quarry Bank High School for Boys, about how literature classes there were analysing the Beatles' songs, Lennon wrote "I Am the Walrus" to confuse those who tried to interpret it.
+After receiving a letter from a student at his former school, Quarry Bank High School for Boys, about how their literature classes were analysing the Beatles' songs, Lennon wrote "I Am the Walrus" to confuse those who tried to interpret it.
 There have nevertheless been many attempts to understand the meaning of the lyrics.

 Lennon returned to the subject in the lyrics of three of his subsequent songs: in the 1968 Beatles song "Glass Onion" he sings, "I told you 'bout the walrus and me, man / You know that we're as close as can be, man / Well here's another clue for you all / The walrus was Paul".

 Eric Burdon, lead singer of the Animals, claimed to be the "Eggman" mentioned in the song's lyric.